 Lucky for us, the mold wall was fairly small and easy to remove.
-To our knowledge, we haven't had any health problems related to the mold.
-But the mold wall, multiple California fires, and all the talk about airborne Covid-19 particles made me wonder how healthy our own home was.
+To our knowledge, we haven’t had any health problems related to the mold.
+But the mold wall, multiple California fires, and the virus made me wonder how healthy our own home was.
 With everyone home for the indefinite future, I wanted to know how to create the healthiest home environment possible.

 Signs from your body of an unhealthy home